Limits of CSP Problems and Efficient Parameter Testing: Graph and graphon parameter testability

-We also mention the definitions of the norms and distances that will play a important role in what follows, here each object is real-valued.
-The cut norm of an $n \times \dots \times n$ $r$-array $A$ is
+\paragraph{Norms and distances} We also mention the definitions of the norms and distances that will play a important role in what follows.
+In the next definition each object is real-valued.